guidemetothemoon/learning-resources/cybersecurity/CompTIA Security+/sec+_keynotes.md

 ### Mobile security
 Least functionality on mobile - disable what's not in use.

+### Multi-layered application of mechanisms
+Intended to prevent vulnerabilities from being easily exploitable.

 ### Near-field communication (NFC)
 Maximum distance - 10 meters, two-way communication.

 ### NetBIOS (Network Basic Input / Output System)
 Not routable network protocol, goes over TCP/IP (NBT).
 Microsoft protocol used long ago for file and print sharing, uses TCP port 139.

+### netstat (Windows) and netcat (Linux)
+- Can identify an established session.

 ### Network Access Control (NAC)
 Checks if device is fully patched (no viruses) before allowing it into the network.